Genome Blog / articles / What is a bank transfer?

 Usually, a bank transfer can take a few business days.
 Of course, there are also options how to make instant transactions, such as SEPA Instant transfers, but you might need to pay an extra fee for this.
 Also, keep in mind the time the bank takes to process a transfer.
 For example, even if you make a transaction in the evening, it will only be processed the next business day because most banks and building societies are closed after regular working hours.

 With Genome, you can send instant transfers completely for free to other users of our personal and business accounts.
-We also support SEPA and SWIFT transfers.
+We also support SEPA transfers.
 Provide your details here to open a current account with us and start using it within the next 3 days.

 The details you need to receive money